drrb/cfoo/README.md

 ### Secondary Goals

-Cfoo aims (subject to Primary Goals) to:
+Cfoo also aims (subject to Primary Goals) to:

-- allow all aspects of CloudFormation templates to be expressed in YAML (so you don't need to use JSON)
 - allow inclusion existing JSON templates (so you don't have to switch all at once)

 ### Non-goals